 Scheuerman has published extensively on class action suits and punitive damages in journals such as the Harvard Journal on Legislation and the University of Pennsylvania Journal of Constitutional Law.
 Scheuerman also is co-editor of the TortsProf Blog.

 Scheuerman served as a law clerk to Chief Judge Jean C. Hamilton of the U.S. District Court for the Eastern District of Missouri, followed by a second clerkship with Judge John R. Padova of the U.S. District Court for the Eastern District of Pennsylvania.
 She also was a litigation and public policy associate at Arnold & Porter LLP in Washington, D.C.

 At the Washington University School of Law, Scheuerman graduated Order of the Coif, was awarded a Scholar In Law award and served as notes editor of the Washington University Law Quarterly.
 While at the College of the Holy Cross, Scheuerman studied Chinese language, culture and politics for a semester at Nanjing University in China.

 Scheuerman received tenure in spring 2010.
-She became Director of Faculty Development and Scholarship in spring 2011.

 Course Interests/Research/Teaching Areas